18F/react-redux-event-demo/README.md

 ## How to build and use

+You need an API key from [data.gov](https://api.data.gov/signup/).

 Clone the repo.
 Once you have it...

 `npm run build-dev` creates the unminified javascript bundle with sourcemaps.
 Point your browser at [index.html](index.html) and go.
+Fill in the form with your API key from [data.gov](https://api.data.gov/signup/).

 `npm run build` creates the javascript bundle, this time minified and without sourcemaps.